Anomalous Hall effect and quantum criticality in geometrically frustrated heavy fermion metals

-We close by proposing an engineered Kondo-insulator interface as a model material for the frustrated Kondo lattice Hamiltonian studied here.
-The motivation for the proposed setting comes from recent advances in the molecular beam epitaxy (MBE) of Kondo systems \cite{Shishido2010,Goh2012}.
-As a promising candidate material we suggest the golden phase of SmS ($g$-SmS).
-In bulk samples this phase is stable under pressures between about 0.65\,GPa \cite{Maple1971} and 2\,GPa \cite{Haga2004}.
-As MBE thin-film the phase might be stabilized by lattice mismatch with an appropriate substrate. $g$-SmS crystallizes in a face-centered-cubic (fcc) structure of rock-salt (NaCl) type.
-A lattice plane is shown in Fig.~(\ref{SmS}). $g$-SmS shows characteristics of a Kondo insulating state in transport \cite{Wac94.1,Haga2004}, thermodynamics \cite{Matsubayashi2007}, and point contact spectroscopy \cite{Wac94.1}.
-From thermal expansion and heat capacity measurements the energy gap was estimated to be 90\,K on the low-pressure side of the $g$-SmS phase \cite{Matsubayashi2007}.
+We close by proposing an engineered Kondo-insulator interface as a model material for the frustrated Kondo lattice Hamiltonian.
+The motivation for the proposed setting comes from advances in the molecular beam epitaxy (MBE) of Kondo systems \cite{Shishido2010,Goh2012,Prochaska2020}.
+As a promising candidate material, we suggest the golden phase of SmS ($g$-SmS).
+In bulk samples, this phase is stable under pressures between about 0.65\,GPa \cite{Maple1971} and 2\,GPa \cite{Haga2004}.
+As MBE thin-film, the phase might be stabilized by lattice mismatch with an appropriate substrate. $g$-SmS crystallizes in a face-centered-cubic (fcc) structure of rock-salt (NaCl) type.
+A lattice plane is shown in Fig.~(S6). $g$-SmS shows characteristics of a Kondo insulating state in transport \cite{Wac94.1,Haga2004}, thermodynamics \cite{Matsubayashi2007}, and point contact spectroscopy \cite{Wac94.1}.
+From thermal expansion and heat capacity measurements, the energy gap was estimated to be 90\,K on the low-pressure side of the $g$-SmS phase \cite{Matsubayashi2007}.
 At temperatures low compared to this scale, the proposed lattice plane could then serve as a setting to realize the frustrated $J_1-J_2$ Kondo lattice and study the anomalous Hall effect.

+{\it Note added:} Since our manuscript was posted, chiral heavy fermion phase and its associated Kondo-destruction transition have also been discussed in the context of moir\'{e} structures of transition metal dichalcogenides \cite{Kumer2022,Guerci2023}.

-We would like to acknowledge useful discussions with P. Gegenwart, S. Nakatsuji and P. Goswami.
-This work was supported in part by the U.S. Army Research Office Grant No.\ W911NF-14-1-0525 (W.D. and Q.S.), the U.S.\ Army Research Office Grant No.\ W911NF-14-1-0497 (S.P.), and the NSF Grant No.\ DMR-1309531 and the Robert A.\ Welch Foundation Grant No.\ C-1411(Q.S.).
+We acknowledge useful discussions with P. Gegenwart, S. Nakatsuji and P. Goswami.
+Work at Rice University has primarily been supported by the National Science Foundation under Grant No. DMR-2220603 (model conceptualization, W.D. and S.E.G.), by the Air Force Office of Scientific Research under Grant No. FA9550-21-1-0356 (model calculations, W.D. and S.E.G.), by the Robert A. Welch Foundation Grant No. C-1411 and the Vannevar Bush Faculty Fellowship ONR-VB N00014-23-1-2870 (conceptualization, Q.S.).
+Work at Anhui University was supported by the National Key R\&D Program of the MOST of China under Grant No. 2022YFA1602603 (W.D.).